 • The number of Arkansas farms raising all types of poultry declined from 6,089 in 2007 to 5,895, according to the 2012 Agriculture Census, which was conducted before an increase in poultry operations in northeast Arkansas.
-The state still ranked third in the nation in the number of broilers produced (National Agricultural Statistics Service, 2016).
-Census data showed that Benton County had the largest one-day broiler inventory with 17.8 million birds, followed by Washington County with 14.7 million birds.
-Figure 4.1a shows
+The state still ranked third in the nation in the number of broilers produced (National Agricultural Statistics with 17.8 million birds, followed by Washington the distribution and concentration of poultry production by watershed, while Figure 4.1c shows similar information about cattle.